reshmamohan07/reshmamohan07/README.md

 - 💬 Ask me about **React,Angular**.
 I'd love to help!

-- ⚡ Fun fact 🤩Beyond coding, I’m passionate about finding balance through yoga, caring for my pets, and bringing creativity to life with art and crafts.
-I thrive on exploring AI and cutting-edge technologies, navigating the stock market, and creating engaging content, all while giving back through volunteering.
+- ⚡ Fun fact 🤩Beyond coding, I’m passionate about finding balance through yoga 🧘‍♀️, caring for my pets, and bringing creativity to life with art and crafts 🖌.
+I thrive on exploring 🌍AI and cutting-edge technologies, navigating the stock market📈, and creating engaging content, all while giving back through volunteering.